Towards Deeper Understanding of Camouflaged Object Detection

-Different from the instance segmentation task and camouflage object detection task, we should consider the progressive relationship between different ranks in COR task, which has been explained in Sec.~3.3.2.
+Different from the instance segmentation and camouflage object detection tasks, we should consider the progressive relationship between different ranks in the COR task, which has been explained in Sec.~3.3.2.
 Therefore, we introduce a metric $r_{MAE}$ specifically for COR task:

 where $N$ is the number of pixels, $w$ and $h$ are the width and height of the image. $\hat{r}_{ij}$ and $r_{ij}$ are the predicted and ground truth ranks respectively with values $1,2,3,4,5,6$ corresponding to \enquote{ES}, \enquote{M1}, \enquote{M2}, \enquote{M3}, \enquote{HD}, and \enquote{BG}, respectively.
 If the prediction is consistent with the ground truth, their difference is supposed to be 0.
 In $r_{MAE}$, an \enquote{ES} sample is punished less when it is predicted as an \enquote{M1} sample than as an \enquote{HD} sample.